Western yellow robin: Taxonomy

 Amateur ornithologist Gregory Mathews described a second subspecies—Eopsaltria griseogularis rosinae—in 1912, named for Ethel Rosina White, wife of South Australian ornithologist, Samuel Albert White.
 (Note: Mathews was a controversial figure in Australian ornithology.
 He was responsible for bringing trinomial nomenclature into local taxonomy, but was regarded as an extreme splitter.
 He recognized many subspecies on scant evidence and few notes.
 In particular, this drew a hostile response from Archibald James Campbell, a leading Australian figure in birds at the time.
 He later began splitting genera.
 Dominic Serventy foretold that, although a great many of these subspecies ceased to be recognized, future research would have to resort to the use of some of them, if and when evidence supported their distinct status.)
 Schodde observed that the delineation between subspecies does not correspond with a change in habitat and was hence valid.

 Western yellow robin is the official name given to this species by the International Ornithologists' Union (IOC).
 Like all Australasian robins, it is not closely related to either the European robin (Erithacus rubecula) or the American robin (Turdus migratorius), but rather belongs in the Australasian robin family Petroicidae.
-The family is most closely related to the families Eupetidae (rail-babbler), Chaetopidae (rockjumper), and Picathartidae (rockfowl)—these all forming a basal lineage in the Passerida.
+The family is most closely related to the families Eupetidae (rail-babbler), Chaetopidae (rockjumper), and Picathartidae (rockfowl).

 Gould called it 'grey-breasted robin' in 1848, and other names used included grey-breasted shrike-robin and grey-breasted yellow robin from the late 19th and early 20th centuries.
 The 'shrike-' prefix was dropped by the Royal Australasian Ornithologists Union (RAOU) in 1926.
 The earliest recorded name is b'am-boore—reported by English naturalist and explorer John Gilbert in 1840, and published in Gould's Birds of Australia—is derived from the Nyungar language.
 The orthographic or dialectal variations in the notes of colonial authors have been assessed, and a recommendation for regular spelling as bamborn and guide to pronunciation as bam'bam was proposed by Ian Abbott in 2009.